luisgizirian/live-video-analytics/utilities/video-analysis/tls-yolov3-onnx/readme.md

         },
 ```

 > "validationOptions": here we configure that for this particular endpoint, no Issuer signature validation will occur.
 This mechanism allows the self signed Certificate to bypass authentication.
-Otherwise, no traffic would flow through.
+Without it, the SSL connection would be rejected by LVA because the certificate is not trusted.

 ## Testing